rulego/rulego/examples/server/README.md

 ------

-This sample project demonstrates how to use RuleGo as a standalone rule chain engine service.
+This sample project demonstrates how to use RuleGo as a standalone rule engine service.

-The rule chain editor [RuleGoEditor](https://editor.rulego.cc/) has implemented all the interfaces of this project, and provides a visual configuration interface.
-After configuring the RuleGo backend HTTP API, you can manage and debug the rule chains.
+If you need visualization, you can use this tool: [RuleGoEditor](https://editor.rulego.cc/), configure the HTTP API of this project, and manage and debug the rule chain.

 The following features are provided:
 * Report data API, and pass it to the rule engine according to the rule chain definition.
 * Create rule chain API.
 * Update rule chain API.
-* Get node debug log API
+* Get node debug log API.
-* Component list API
+* Component list API.
 * Subscribe to MQTT data, and pass it to the rule engine according to the root rule chain definition.

 ## HTTP API